tari-project/tari/RFC/src/RFC-0250_Covenants.md

 #### Encoding / Decoding

-Convenants can be encoded to/decoded from bytes as a token stream.
+Covenants can be encoded to/decoded from bytes as a token stream.
 Each token is consumed and interpreted serially before being executed.

 For instance,

 ```
 xor(